lightpoichich/baserow/docs/patterns/jobs.md

 ## Cache layer

-During job's execution cache layer is used to enable propagation of job's state between the backend and Celery worker.
-Because a job is executed in a transaction, local changes to the job will be invisible to other database sessions.
-Cache is used (Redis store) as a proxy to current `Job.state` and `Job.progress_percentage` values in the backend process.
-Also, this is a channel to propagate cancellation state back to a worker.
+During the job's execution, the cache layer is used to propagate the job's state between the backend and the Celery worker.
+Because a job can be executed in a transaction, local changes to the job will be invisible to other database sessions.
+The cache (Redis store) is used as a proxy to current `Job.state` and `Job.progress_percentage` values in the backend process.
+Also, this is a channel to propagate cancellation state back to the worker.

 Job's cache key is constructed from `Job.id`.
 It's a dictionary with `state` and